CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/08-Reusable.md

 - "Different fields have variable standards for metadata."
 ---

+> ## Exercise 6: Thanks, but no thanks!
+> * In groups discuss--have you ever received data you couldn’t use?
+Why or why not?
+> * Have you tried replicating an experiment, yours or someone else?
+What challenges did you face?
+> > ## Solution
+> > Time to share some examples!
+> {: .solution}
+{: .challenge}

 > ## For data & software to be reusable:
 > R1. (meta)data have a plurality of accurate and relevant attributes
 >     R1.1 (meta)data are released with a clear and accessible data usage licence